Two CSCS-based iteration methods for solving absolute value equations: Two CSCS-based iteration methods for AVEs

 \subsection{The nonlinear CSCS-like iteration method}

-\quad\ In the Picard-CSCS iteration, the numbers $l_k, k = 0, 1,2,\ldots$ of the inner CSCS iterative steps are often problem-dependent and difficult to be determined in actual computations \cite{MZZGFZ1,MZZGFZ,DKST}.
+In the Picard-CSCS iteration method, the numbers $l_k, k = 0, 1,2,\ldots$ of the inner CSCS iteration steps are often problem-dependent and difficult to be determined in actual computations \cite{MZZGFZ1,MZZGFZ,DKST}.
 Moreover, the iterative vector can not be updated timely.
-Thus, to avoid the defection and still preserve the advantages of the Picard-CSCS iterative method, based on the nonlinear fixed-point equations
+Thus, to avoid the defection and still preserve the advantages of the Picard-CSCS iteration method, based on the nonlinear fixed-point equations

-we propose the following nonlinear CSCS-like iteration method. \textbf{Algorithm 4 The nonlinear CSCS-like iteration method}\\ {\it Let $A = C + S \in \mathbb{C}^{n\times n}$ be a non-Hermitian Toeplitz matrix; $C$ and $S$ are the circulant and skew-circulant parts of $A$ given in (\ref{Ku4x}) and (\ref{Ku4y}) and they are both positive definite.
-Given an initial guess ${\bm x}^{(0)}\in\mathbb{C}^n$ and compute ${\bm x}^{(k+1)}$ for $k = 0, 1, 2,\ldots$, using the following iteration scheme until $\{{\bm x}^{(k)}\}$ satisfies the following stopping criterion:
+we propose the following nonlinear CSCS-like iteration method. \textbf{Algorithm 3 The nonlinear CSCS-like iteration method}\\ {\it Let $A = C + S \in \mathbb{C}^{n\times n}$ be a non-Hermitian Toeplitz matrix; $C$ and $S$ are the circulant and skew-circulant parts of $A$ given in (\ref{Ku4x}) and (\ref{Ku4y}) and they are both positive definite.
+Choose an initial guess ${\bm x}^{(0)}\in\mathbb{C}^n$ and compute ${\bm x}^{(k+1)}$ for $k = 0, 1, 2,\ldots$, using the following iteration scheme until $\{{\bm x}^{(k)}\}$ satisfies the stopping criterion:

 where $\sigma$ is a given positive constant.}